vic-ma/howtodismantle.github.io/_posts/2025-03-25-SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.md

 }
 {% endhighlight %}

 To get the information we want, we add a "Parse table data from JSON" transformation step within a data flow.
-The following screenshot shows how to extract the `FirstName` from the string and put it in a separate column.
+The following screenshot shows how to extract the `FirstName` from the JSON string and put it in a separate column.

 ![image](/assets/2025-03-25/040.png)

-To set the value of a SharePoint list, we can add it using the person's email address, display name, or internal ID.
+To set the value of a SharePoint list, we can use the person's email address, display name, or internal ID.
 In most cases, the email address is the easiest method:

 ![image](/assets/2025-03-25/045.png)

 ## Columns with symbols and functions

 In our example list, there are columns that are translated into symbols, or have other functions.
-The Status value "Blocked" turns the row red in SharePoint.
+The Status value `Blocked` turns the row red in SharePoint.

 ![image](/assets/2025-03-25/050.png)

-These columns are pure string columns internally and will be treated as such by the Peakboard data source.
-So only the pure value will be displayed in the table output.
+Internally, these columns are simple strings, and they will be treated as such by the Peakboard data source.
+So they won't have any color or formatting in the Peakboard table output:

 ![image](/assets/2025-03-25/051.png)